jamesmontemagno/GeolocatorPlugin/README.md

 ### API Usage

 Below is API usage for 4.0+.
-To find 3.0 documentation please go [here](https://github.com/jamesmontemagno/Xamarin.Plugins/tree/0eed56ff8e9bbc4585fc60042da9cd74799b2f86/Geolocator).

 Call **CrossGeolocator.Current** from any project or PCL to gain access to APIs.